luo-s/leetcode/README.md

 # leetcode

-- A journey of cracking leetcode problems.
+- An exited journey of cracking leetcode problems.
 - Categorized by data structure/algorithms.
   - Array
     - Basics